-From a research ethics perspective, the Mount Sinai Hospital REB is invested with the authority and responsibility to approve, modify or reject protocols for research involving human subjects, monitor ongoing research projects, and to suspend or terminate any ongoing research involving human subjects being carried out within Mount Sinai Hospital.
+From a research ethics perspective, the Mount Sinai Hospital REB is vested with the authority and responsibility to approve, modify or reject protocols for research involving human subjects, monitor ongoing research projects, and to suspend or terminate any ongoing research involving human subjects being carried out within Mount Sinai Hospital.

-As a general definition, research to be considered by the REB includes all systematic collection of data from human subjects that is intended as generalizable knowledge.
+Research to be considered by the REB is defined as "an undertaking intended to extend knowledge through a disciplined inquiry or systematic investigation."
 Such research includes not only intervention studies of possible therapeutic benefit but also minimal risk studies involving questionnaires, chart reviews, use of tissue and blood samples, and use of confidential information.
 Included in the jurisdiction of the Mount Sinai Hospital REB is research carried out by the staff of Mount Sinai Hospital, and investigators from other institutions who wish to carry out research on Mount Sinai Hospital premises or with Mount Sinai Hospital patients.